tagspaces/documentation/docs/extensions/font-viewer.md

     maxWidth="650px"
   />

-## Used libraries
+## Used Libraries

-This extension thankfully relays on the following great libraries:
+This extension thankfully relies on the following great libraries:

 - [Opentype.js](https://opentype.js.org/)
 - [Bootstrap](https://getbootstrap.com/)

 ## Installation

-This extensions is pre-installed in TagSpaces Pro
+This extension is pre-installed in TagSpaces Pro.

 ## License

-Propriatery
+Proprietary